Center the Children: A Manifesto for True Liberation

 We cannot have a rational debate about technology.

-Leftists, because on the whole we are mostly (and rightfully) not all that excited about AI as it exists today, are often accused of being luddites or of hating technology.* But no, I do like some technology.
+Because on the whole, leftists are mostly (and rightfully) not all that excited about AI as it exists today, we are often accused of being luddites or hating technology.* But no, I do like some technology.
 I’m not against it as a concept.
 We perfected textiles 4,000 years ago.
-Then we invented books, and vaccines, and those kick ass.
-But almost everything else has been based on environmental destruction and labour exploitation, “solving” “problems” that only exist because of colonialism.
+Then we invented books, and vaccines, and those are great.
+But almost everything else has been based on increasingly ramped-up environmental destruction and labour exploitation, “solving” individual “problems” that only primarily exist because of colonialism in the first place and which thus cannot be solved through more of the same.

 So no, I don’t like the robots.
-Fight me.
-Or: try to understand me.
+But I want you to understand why.

-When we’re faced with these accusations, I sometimes see people say “hey, we love technology!
+When we’re faced with accusations oh hating technology, I sometimes see people say “hey, we love technology!
 We love high speed rail and mRNA vaccines!”
 And sure, we can take their bait and remain always on the defense, having conversations on their terms.
-But we also absolutely do not have to fall over ourselves saying that we love technological progress.
-The onus is on the Tech Bros to explain to us why we should be excited about new technology while there are microplastics in every mother’s breast milk and our rivers are drying up.
-And that’s what we should be hammering home in all of these conversations.
-Colonizers answer the question of “what are you going to do with this mass produced product when its usable lifespan is up to ensure it doesn’t poison our children’s environment” challenge, difficulty level: impossible.
+But we also absolutely do not have to fall over ourselves saying that we want to hug and kiss technological progress.
+The onus is on Tech Bros to explain to us why we should be excited about new technology while there are microplastics in every mother’s breast milk and our rivers are drying up.
+And that’s what we should be hammering home in all of these conversations: the material reality of electronic technology.
+(Colonizers answer the question of “what are you going to do with this mass produced product when its usable lifespan is up to ensure it doesn’t poison our children’s environment” challenge, difficulty level: impossible.)

 However, this is a wedge subject that I don’t think leftists are having enough hard conversations about.
 I have close friends for whom so much of their comfort, even their creativity, is based in electronic tech that some don’t really seem able to take a sincere, hard look at the environmental and social consequences of a screen-based society at scale, or at what it might be doing to us to let our joy be mediated by products we’re being sold.